IBM/data-prep-kit/data-processing-lib/doc/simplest-transform-tutorial.md

         metadata = {"nfiles": 1, "nrows": len(table)}
         return [table], metadata
 ```
+The single input to this method is the in-memory pyarrow table to be transformed.
 The return of this function is a list of tables and optional metadata.
 In this
 case of simple 1:1 table conversion the list will contain a single table, the input.
 The metadata is a free-form dictionary of keys with numeric values that will be aggregated
 by the framework and reported as aggregated job statistics metadata.
-If there is not metadata then simply return an empty dictionary.
+If there is no metadata then simply return an empty dictionary.

 ### NOOPTransformConfiguration
 Next we define the `NOOPTransformConfiguration` class and its initializer that define the following: